OpenLMIS-Malawi/mw-reports/README.md

-# mw-reports
+# Malawi Reporting Service
-Malawi Reporting Service
+The service contains logics for managing and printing reports.